CukeHub/slate/source/index.html.md

 ---

 # Introduction
 Welcome to the CukeHub API!

-CukeHub allows you to anaylze and share your Automated Cucumber Test Results.
-The CukeHub API captures any and all Cucumber Scenarios from any test server at anytime.
-This allows you to scale your Automated Cucumber Test Suite.
+CukeHub is the endpoint for all of your Cucumber Scenarios.

+Scale, Analyze and Share your Cuke Results at CukeHub.

 # CukeHub API
 ### HTTP Request